pentagramswheel/libra/README.md

 3. `boolean captainStatus1, captainStatus2` - flags for checking captaincy with respect to the two teams of the draft.
 4. `boolean teamStatus` - a flag for checking the player's team status.
 5. `boolean subStatus` - a flag for checking the player's sub status.
+6. `int subs` - the number of times the player subbed out.
-6. `int matchWins` - the player's match wins during the draft.
+7. `int matchWins` - the player's match wins during the draft.
-7. `int matchLosses` - the player's match losses during the draft.
+8. `int matchLosses` - the player's match losses during the draft.

 ----